R4zzM/blockis/README.md

 Press any button to start the game once the page has loaded.
 To play again after a failure just refresh the page.

-The vim-naviagation inspired controlscheme is the following: h - move block left<br/>
+The vim-naviagation inspired controlscheme is the following:<br/>
+h - move block left<br/>
 l - move block right<br/>
 f - rotate block clockwise<br/>